sungheeyun/sungheeyun.github.io/_pages/recent-activities.md

 ### Recent Milestones

-**Gates Foundation Grant (2025)**: We were awarded a prestigious grant from the [Bill & Melinda Gates Foundation](https://www.gatesfoundation.org/){:target="_blank"} to advance our AI-driven biomarker platforms for global health challenges.
+<span style="color:red;">**Gates Foundation Grant (2025)**</span> We were awarded a Prestigious Grant from the [Gates Foundation](https://www.gatesfoundation.org/){:target="_blank"} to advance our AI-driven biomarker platforms for global health challenges.
 This recognition validates our approach and extends our impact beyond commercial drug development to addressing diseases that disproportionately affect underserved populations.

-**Versatile Smart Assay (VSA) Platform**: Our patented VSA technology represents a breakthrough in biomarker detection, enabling rapid, accurate, and cost-effective analysis of multiple biomarkers simultaneously.
+**Versatile Smart Assay (VSA) Platform** Our patented VSA technology represents a breakthrough in biomarker detection, enabling rapid, accurate, and cost-effective analysis of multiple biomarkers simultaneously.
 We developed this technology in partnership with world-class institutions:
 - **[Stanford Medicine](https://med.stanford.edu/){:target="_blank"}** - Translational research and innovation
 - **[Harvard Medical School](https://hms.harvard.edu/){:target="_blank"}** - Clinical validation and medical expertise
 - **[Analog Devices](https://www.analog.com/){:target="_blank"}** - Semiconductor and signal processing technology